International Politics

 Spring Semester

-Introduction to International Relations
+- Introduction to International Politics

-The International Relations course is taught by the Program Coordinator for the International Politics cohort.
-The International Relations course focuses on how and why states go to war and when and why they cooperate.
+The International Politics course is taught by the Program Coordinator for the International Politics cohort.
+This course focuses on how and why states go to war and when and why they cooperate.
 The course involves reading, writing, research, and discussion about key concepts and theories that Political Scientists use to study relations between states and non-state actors, such as international organizations, networks, firms, and transnational movements.
 Questions this course will address include: What are sources of threats to states?
 What are sources of cooperation?
 Under what conditions will states or other actors go to war?
 Under what conditions will they form alliances or find ways to cooperate?

-Symposium
+- Symposium

 This course does not fulfill an academic requirement, but counts towards the students’ overall earned credit hours.
 The weekly symposia are designed to supplement the academic component of the program with a wide variety of extra-curricular opportunities, many of which are exclusive to members of WLP.
 The symposia fall into two main categories: women’s leadership and discipline-specific exploration.
 The discipline-specific events are designed to introduce students to successful women in international politics and a variety of other fields, generate new ideas about aspects of community and leadership within the discipline field, and provide networking opportunities.